paulius-mongirdas/paulius-mongirdas/README.md

 # 💫 About Me:
-I enjoy working on game projects and tackling various challenges
+I enjoy working on game developement and tackling various challenges

 # 💻 Tech Stack: